-If you don’t like to see the unmanaged and cluttered blogs, then how could your readers love your blog with clumsy theme structure?
+If you don’t like to see unmanaged and cluttered blogs, then how could your readers love your blog with a clumsy theme structure?

 If you know how to code, it’s far easier to make the changes to improve blog conversions.
 Otherwise, you can choose a beautiful theme from a reputed theme club or web developer having high converting and SEO-friendly design.

 You might already be knowing how website loading speed affects its conversion rate.

 More the time your site is taking to load, the higher will be the bounce rate, which negatively affects the organic ranking and the conversion rate; thus the total blog earnings.

 Even Brian Dean from Backlinko says that Google penalizes the slow-loading sites after analyzing millions of websites worldwide.

 The following infographic will clear you the importance of loading time in the blogging and the e-commerce industry.